Planning of Heuristics: Strategic Planning on Large Language Models with Monte Carlo Tree Search for Automating Heuristic Optimization: Abstract

 \section{Abstract}

 Heuristics have achieved great success in solving combinatorial optimization problems~(COPs).
 However, heuristics designed by humans require too much domain knowledge and testing time.
-Given the fact that Large Language Models~(LLMs) possess strong capabilities to understand and generate content, and a knowledge base that covers various domains, which offer a novel way to automatically optimize heuristics.
-Therefore, we propose Planning of Heuristics~(PoH), an optimization method that integrates the self-reflection of LLMs with the Monte Carlo Tree Search~(MCTS), a well-known planning algorithm.
+Since Large Language Models~(LLMs) possess strong capabilities to understand and generate content with a knowledge base that covers various domains, they offer potential ways to automatically optimize heuristics.
+To this end, we propose Planning of Heuristics~(PoH), an optimization method that integrates LLM self-reflection with Monte Carlo Tree Search, a well-known planning algorithm.
 PoH iteratively refines generated heuristics by evaluating their performance and providing improvement suggestions.
 Our method enables to iteratively evaluate the generated heuristics~(states) and improve them based on the improvement suggestions~(actions) and evaluation results~(rewards), by effectively simulating future states to search for paths with higher rewards.
-In this paper, we apply PoH to solve the Traveling Salesman Problem~(TSP) and the Flow Shop Scheduling Problem~(FSSP).
-The experimental results show that PoH outperforms other hand-crafted heuristics and Automatic Heuristic Design~(AHD) by other LLMs-based methods, and achieves the significant improvements and the state-of-the-art performance of our proposed method in automating heuristic optimization with LLMs to solve COPs.
+In this paper, we apply PoH to solve the Traveling Salesman Problem and the Flow Shop Scheduling Problem.
+The experimental results show that PoH outperforms hand-crafted heuristics and other Automatic Heuristic Design methods based on LLMs, and achieves the state-of-the-art performance in automating heuristic optimization with LLMs to solve tested COPs, especially with large sizes.